 What Are the Software Quality Metrics?

-So, why do the categories mentioned above matter?
+How to measure software quality?
 Those are metrics used to concentrate on the quality of the applications.
 Here is what you have to consider:

 - Level of product quality